Repeat DUII offense reduction goal of IIDs

-Throughout the nation, the use of ignition interlock devices are part of the penalty set for a DUI conviction is common.
-In Oregon, even people who have only one DUI conviction are required to have this device installed once their driving privileges are reinstated.
+Throughout the nation, the use of ignition interlock devices are part of the penalty set for a DUII conviction is common.
+In Oregon, even people who have only one DUII conviction are required to have this device installed once their driving privileges are reinstated.
 The purpose of the IID is to prevent any repeat driving while under the influence.

 New option for IIDs encouraged by NHTSA